The Ruts: Release of new music and recent developments (2008–present)

-After Fox's death, Jennings and Ruffy continued working under the Ruts D.C. moniker while adding new touring band members, including Seamus Beaghan as an organist, Molara Avon as a vocalist, and Paul Leigh Heggarty as a guitarist.
+After Fox's death, Jennings and Ruffy continued working under the Ruts D.C. moniker while adding new touring band members, including Seamus Beaghan as an organist, Molara Avon as a vocalist, and Leigh Heggarty as a guitarist.
 The new five-piece group collaborated with Mad Professor once again to release Rhythm Collision Vol. 2, a successor to the original Rhythm Collision Vol. 1, in 2013.
 According to Jennings, the second Rhythm Collision was largely the product of improvisational sessions with their new band and several guest contributors, including several members of Misty in Roots and Alabama 3.

 2015 saw the publication of Love in Vain: The Story of The Ruts & Ruts D.C.
 The book featured a foreword by Henry Rollins.

 In 2016, The Ruts D.C. announced their plans to release a new album, Music Must Destroy.
 Unlike the prior Rhythm Collision albums, Music Must Destroy was a return to form for the band and more rooted in punk rock.
 Jennings stated that one of the album's tracks, "Psychic Attack," was "the first punk rock song [they wrote] for The Ruts since 1980," and as a result, the band chose to make it their first release prior to the full album's eventual release on 16 September.
 Guest musicians on the project included Rollins, who sang on the title track; additionally, "Kill the Pain" features Jake Burns of Stiff Little Fingers and Kirk Brandon of Theatre of Hate.

 In 2019, to commemorate the upcoming 40th anniversary of The Crack, Jennings, Ruffy, and Heggarty played the album in its entirety on several tour dates.
 By that point, Jennings and Ruffy were resolute about keeping The Ruts D.C. a three-piece band at most, consisting of Jennings, Ruffy, and Heggarty.
 Ruffy stated in a 2019 interview that although the band had attempted to be a five-member group when they first reformed The Ruts D.C. in 2007, "the only people who really knew who we were was [Jennings] and I, so we had to keep it in-house.
 And that's why now we are a trio, not a four-piece or a five-piece."

 On 11 November 2022, The Ruts released the full-length album Counterculture? on their own label, Sosumi Recordings.